|

 batch type.
 In a make-to-order

-environment we have seen that; either transfer batching – the splitting of
+environment we have seen that; either transfer batching – the splitting of batches into sub-batches while in the process, or process

-in lead time.
-However, process batch
+considerable reduction in lead time.

-reduction has a much greater direct contribution to finished goods reduction
+However, process batch reduction has a much greater direct

-than transfer batching does.
-Let’s
+contribution to finished goods reduction than transfer batching does.
+Let’s investigate this further in some

-differentiation.
+detail; it is important to understand this differentiation.
 In the following diagram we can trace the inventory

 levels for a particular product as finished goods in a make-to-stock